Satyendra Pakhalé Culture of Creation

 “The project of modernity is still a work in progress in most societies, seen from the point of view of social cohesion.
 Design has to help bring the disintegrating elements together and unite them in a given society.
 It ought to rebuild society on the foundations of ‘social modernity’.” – Satyendra Pakhalé, Designer

-The design book Satyendra Pakhalé Culture of Creation illustrates the designer’s body of works created over more than last two decades and contains 12 critical essays by leading design thinkers and practitioners, covering a wide range of topics with a refreshing new perspective exploring design’s role in fostering the common good — a design for social cohesion.
+The design book Satyendra Pakhalé Culture of Creation illustrates the designer’s body of works created over more than the last two decades and contains 12 critical essays by leading design thinkers and practitioners, covering a wide range of topics with a refreshing new perspective exploring the role of design in fostering the common good — a design for social cohesion.

 In Pakhalé’s view, ‘Design is a cultural act about justice as much as utility and beauty.’

-Alberto Alessi, Juhani Pallasmaa, Paola Antonelli, Jacques Barsac, Giulio Cappellini, Aric Chen, Cristiano Crosetta, Ingeborg de Roode, Rene Spitz, Tiziana Proietti, Vittorio Livi and Stefano Marzano
+Contributing Authors: Alberto Alessi, Paola Antonelli, Juhani Pallasmaa, Jacques Barsac, Giulio Cappellini, Gabrielle Ammann, Aric Chen, Cristiano Crosetta, Marva Griffin Wilshire, Ingeborg de Roode, Rene Spitz, Tiziana Proietti, Wera Selenowa, Vittorio Livi and Stefano Marzano

 Editor: Jane Szita | Design: Mainstudio Amsterdam, NL | English | hardcover | 22 x 28 cm | 448 pages | illustrated (390 color and b/w) | nai010 Publishers Rotterdam, NL |